MarkMichon1/BitGlitter-Python/README.md

 in your database.
 For more information on what `advanced` does, look directly above this.

 `update_decrypt_values(stream_sha256, decryption_key=None, scrypt_n=None, scrypt_r=None, scrypt_p=None)`
 Updates values to decrypt the stream.
-From here, you can either
+From here, you have two paths:  If file masking is enabled on the stream, `attempt_metadata_decrypt()` will decrypt the metadata header (necessary for extracting files from binary data), and from there you can `unpackage()`.
+Otherwise if file masking is disabled but the stream is encrypted, you can go straight to unpacking.

+`attempt_metadata_decrypt(stream_sha256)` will attempt to decrypt the metadata from your read stream (if it is encrypted with file masking enabled), using your supplied decryption parameters (decryption key, scrypt N, scrypt R, scrypt P).
+Returns a dictionary object explaining the result.

-`return_stream_manifest(stream_sha256)` Returns a raw unformatted JSON string as received by BitGlitter in a stream's metadata header.
-Nested directory structures (if applicable) and file data are described in the string.
+`return_stream_manifest(stream_sha256, return_as_json=False)` Returns an overview of all files included in the given stream, as well as their file size, and SHA-256 hash.
+Nested directory structures (if applicable) and file data are included in the returned object.
 Keys are quite short to minimize manifest size when being transmitted.

 + For directories:  `n` directory name, `f` files in that directory (not including subdirectories), `s` subdirectories for that given directory.

 + For files: `fn` file name, `rs` raw file size (its true size), `rh` raw file hash (its true SHA-256 hash), `ps` processed file size (its packaged size when being transmitted), `ph` processed file hash (its packaged SHA-256 hash when being transmitted).
 Files are compressed in transit (unless you explicitly disable it in `write()` settings), hence the alternate size and hash for them.

+`return_as_json` controls the format of the returned output.
+If set to `False`, it returns a dictionary object; if `True`, it will send a JSON string.

 `remove_partial_save(stream_sha256)` Completely removes the stream read from the database.
 Be aware that read argument `auto_delete_finished_stream` automatically does this if enabled for the stream.